idleberg/Bootstrap-Listr/README.md

 ## Installation

-1. Clone the repository `git clone --branch=2.0-dev https://github.com/idleberg/Bootstrap-Listr.git`
+1. Clone the repository `git clone https://github.com/idleberg/Bootstrap-Listr.git`
 2. Change directory `cd Bootstrap-Listr`
 3. Install all Node dependencies `npm install`

 ## Building

-If you're already overwhelmed by the idea of having to build stuff, or wonder what happened to the old one-file solution—it's still available [here](https://github.com/idleberg/Bootstrap-Listr/tree/1.0-dev/)!
+If you're already overwhelmed by the idea of having to build stuff, or simply wonder what happened to the old one-file solution—get the old version [here](https://github.com/idleberg/Bootstrap-Listr/tree/1.0-dev/)!

 ### Local